CodexThe Proposition

 The Framework in Practice

-The opening defined the Codex as humanity's proposal for the core framework of sentient life.
+The opening proposed the Codex as a living framework for holding the Meridian Range.
 But what does that mean for you, today, as a person reading these pages?

 It means the Codex is not asking you to adopt a philosophy.
 It is asking you to install an operating system.